 Typical Requirements

-A candidate for a math/science degree must have a knack for these fields.
-They must possess the discipline needed for studying rigorous subjects.
-For practical purposes, a student pursuing an associate’s or bachelor’s degree in math/science must have earned a high school diploma or GED.
-For a bachelor’s degree in math, students can choose between a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.).
-For the former, students pursue more courses in humanities while obtaining their degree, while the latter concentrates on science courses or those dealing with business and similar subjects.
+Candidates for a math/science degree need a strong aptitude for these fields and the discipline to tackle rigorous coursework.
+To pursue an associate's or bachelor’s degree, students must have a high school diploma or GED.
+For a math degree, students can choose a Bachelor of Arts (BA), which includes more humanities courses, or a Bachelor of Science (BS), which focuses more on science and business-related subjects.

-Science majors receive a B.A. or B.S. depending on their major.
+Science majors usually receive a BS.
 Common science majors include biology, biochemistry, chemistry, chemical engineering, computer science, earth science, environmental studies, geology, neuroscience, and physics.

 Typical Certifications